OpenNebula/docs/source/advanced_components/data_center_federation/federationconfig.rst

     mysql> FLUSH TABLES WITH READ LOCK;

-Then you can safetly execute the mysqldump command in another terminal.
+Then you can safely execute the mysqldump command in another terminal.
 Please note the ``--master-data`` option, it must be present to allow the slaves to know the current position of the binary log.

 .. code-block:: none